thalyshenrique7/inventory-control-system/README.md

 + Highest Price Product
 + Lower Price Product
 + Average cost of products
++ List of MovementType
++ List of ProductCategory

 ### Movement Registration:
 + Movements types 'Entry' and 'Exit' are allowed just if product exist in inventory